 Shifting sales to e-commerce may prove essential for all small brands.
 But they’ll need the cooperation of their local governments.
 “We just launched direct-to-consumer shipping in Virginia of our products for the first time.
 I’m so tired,” says Becky Harris, the president and chief distiller of Catoctin Creek, located about an hour west of Washington, D.C.
 “Virginia ABC [alcoholic beverage control] has allowed us to ship our products by common carrier to customers anywhere in the state.
 This has been a tremendous lifeline to our business.”
 In the first full day of taking orders, says Harris, her business sold more than 10 times the amount it usually would on a good Saturday, enabling it to rehire some tasting room employees to service these orders.

 Harris might want to consider putting one of them behind a computer, as booze brands lean hard into the digital domain to help sustain interest and sales.
 It’s a virtually universal game plan at the moment.
-Of course, long before COVID-19 struck, a strong social media presence was already a sturdy plank in a brand’s marketing strategy.
+Of course, long before the pandemic struck, a strong social media presence was already a sturdy plank in a brand’s marketing strategy.
 Suddenly it has become the plank.
 Without bartenders, off-premise activations or even handshakes to help spread the good word, the burden rests on the shoulders of tweets and Instagram stories.

 “Digital is our main focus now,” says Thomas Mooney, the founder of Westward Whiskey.
 “We created a campaign called ‘Westward Together’ that brings the experience of a ‘meet the maker’ tasting to people's homes, and that allows us to have a direct conversation with them through a virtual platform.”